-With this action, the Board will authorize and approve the Bonds issued for the purpose of the current refunding of certain outstanding revenue bonds, the current refunding of portions of the Commercial Paper Notes and any series of LCRA Revenue Revolving Notes, establishing a debt service reserve fund or reserve fund obligation for the Bonds, and paying for the issuance costs related to the Bonds in a total amount not to exceed \$550 million.
-The Board also will approve the execution of documents necessary for the sale of the Bonds further described below.
+With this action, the Board will approve one or more Series of Bonds issued for the purpose of current refunding of certain LCRA TSC commercial paper and revolving notes in an amount not to exceed \$550 million, funding certain capital projects of LCRA TSC, if necessary, establishing a debt service reserve fund for a particular Series of Bonds, and paying for the issuance costs related to such bonds.
+The Board also will approve the execution of documents necessary for the sale of each Series of Bonds further described below.